Akdoğan, Kızılcahamam

-Akdoğan is a village in the District of Kızılcahamam, Ankara Province, Turkey.
-As of 2000, it had a population of 306 people.
+Akdoğan is a neighbourhood in the municipality and district of Kızılcahamam, Ankara Province, Turkey.
+Its population is 154 (2022).

 Akdoğan is the Turkish word for gyrfalcon.
-At the old time some Turkish Oghuz people came to here.
-They found out a place to establish their village.
-At the same time their white falcon was flying on this place.
-After that they decided to place there.
-They gave name Akdoğan, because of their bird.
+In the old times, some Turkish Oghuz people came to here and discovered a place to establish their village.
+At the same time, their white falcon was flying in this place, so they decided to settle there and named it Akdoğan after their bird.

-Today Akdoğan's population is about 50 people.
-Villagers' the most important meal tickets are agriculture and animal selling.
+The villagers' most important meal tickets are agriculture and animal selling.
 Generally these animals are goats, sheep and cows.

 Climate is general Anatolian inland climate but rain is more than normal.

 In the village there are a post office, a mosque.

 Akdoğan is 11 km far to Kızılcahamam and 70 km far to Ankara.
-Buses which come from Old Etlik Garages are pass to incide of the village.
+Buses which come from Old Etlik Garages pass through the village.

-Village's mukhtar (Sheriff) is Hayrun Özdemir.

 Akdoğan has a festival which is started in 2007.
 Its name is Ak-Der Fest.